 the stage coaches.
 A sum of Ł5 appears as parish aid in the accounts for 1846,

-towards the repair of the roads at Week Cross in that parish; Ł3,475 was
+the repair of the roads at Week Cross in that parish; Ł3,475 was borrowed in

 New Exeter Road (No. 1); A386 through New Street, Well Street, and Calve